nimbus154/ftp471/ProtocolDesign.md

 not found\n
 ```

-If no file with that name exists, the server reponds with a `not found` message.

 ##### `put` Message
 `put` uploads a file to the server.
 If a file with that name already exists on
 the server, the file will be overwritten.